DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Abstract

 \section{Abstract}

-Multi-task learning has recently become a promising solution for comprehensive understanding of {complex} scenes.
-Not only being memory-efficient, multi-task models with an appropriate design can favor exchange of complementary signals across tasks.
-In this work, we jointly address 2D semantic segmentation, and {two} geometry-related tasks, namely dense depth, surface normal estimation {as well as edge estimation showing their benefit on indoor and outdoor datasets}.
+Multi-task learning has recently become a promising solution for comprehensive understanding of complex scenes.
+With an appropriate design, multi-task models can not only be memory-efficient but also favour the exchange of complementary signals across tasks.
+In this work, we jointly address 2D semantic segmentation, and two geometry-related tasks, namely dense depth, surface normal estimation as well as edge estimation showing their benefit on several datasets.
 We propose a novel multi-task learning architecture that exploits pair-wise cross-task exchange through \textit{correlation-guided attention} and \textit{self-attention} to enhance the average representation learning for all tasks.
-We conduct extensive experiments considering three multi-task setups, showing the benefit of our proposal in comparison to competitive baselines in both synthetic and real benchmarks.
-We also extend our method to the novel multi-task unsupervised domain adaptation setting. {Our code is available at \href{https://github.com/cv-rits/DenseMTL}{https://github.com/cv-rits/DenseMTL}} \keywords{Multi-task Learning, Cross-task Attention Mechanism, Self-Attention, Autonomous Driving, {Unsupervised Domain Adaptation}.}
+We conduct extensive experiments on three multi-task setups, showing the benefit of our proposal in comparison to competitive baselines in both synthetic and real benchmarks.
+We also extend our method to the novel multi-task unsupervised domain adaptation setting.
+Our code is open-source.